Helpful Plumbing Tips from Morton Plumbing of Nashville

 Though it may be difficult to unclog a shower drain with a plunger, it’s worth a try.
 If that doesn’t work, using a snake may help.
 Maneuver the snake down into the drain opening to clear the clogged drain.

-CAUTION: Never leave a hose or snake in a drain: a sudden drop in water pressure could draw sewage back into the fresh water supply.
+Caution: Never leave a hose or snake in a drain: a sudden drop in water pressure could draw sewage back into the fresh water supply.

-Sink Sprayer
+Sink Sprayer Issues

 A kitchen sink sprayer is frequently used in most homes.
 The sprayer can get clogged or develop diverter valve issues.